streamsets/streamsetsday/README.md

     docker-compose down

 If you started the applications using the command “docker-compose up” then you can stop the applications by pressing ctrl-c in the terminal window you started the applications in.

+Engines (Data Collector and Transformer) can be stopped in the Control Hub UI.